franciskisiara/osmose/README.md

 ## The bound() method

 Version 2.0.0 of osmose introduces the `bound()` method.
 This method, like the residue method returns an array of rule definitions.
 Rules defined in this method are *ALWAYS* executed and do not rely on a query parameter being passed in the url.
-As such, these rules are not defined as key => pair values but simply as values defined in the array.
+As such, these rules are not defined as key => value pairs but simply as values in the array.

-***NB: Only the direct filter and callback filters are currently supported.***
+***NB: Only the direct and callback filters are currently supported.***

 Values in the `bound()` method must be explicitly passed when defining the rules.
 Therefore, the CallbackFilter driver takes only one argument i.e the query builder.